 Educational policy does, in fact, sound a bit too serious.
 It may sound like official and time-consuming work of small-time politicians but in reality it’s about caring about our education.
 After all, that’s why we are in the university!
-The people in charge of educational affairs at the student union are board members Anna and Stiina as well as our educational affairs secretary Leena.
-Our task is to make sure the students’ voices are heard all over the university and that the staff remembers to keep the students’ interests in mind when making decisions.
+The people in charge of educational affairs at the student union are “kopo” board members as well as a secretary of educational affairs.
+Their task is to make sure the students’ voices are heard all over the university and that the staff remembers to keep the students’ interests in mind when making decisions.
 Fortunately, at TUT even the presidents are interested in what we have to say.

 You can contact the student union educational affairs sector by emailing email@example.com or visiting our office.